 top of page

-Immerse yourself in Morocco's intoxicating history and culture on this 7-day itinerary, which takes in four of the country’s most important imperial cities.
-Experience the ancient city of Fes, the former capital of Meknes and the current one, Rabat, as well as the historic trade hub of Marrakech.
-This one-week Morocco itinerary also includes a stop in the pulsing metropolis of Casablanca for a taste of modern life in this fascinating North African nation.
+Over the course of a week, you'll experience the ancient city of Fes, the former capital of Meknes and the current one, Rabat, as well as the historic trade hub of Marrakech.
+This 7-day Morocco itinerary also includes a stop in the pulsing metropolis of Casablanca for a taste of modern life in what is Morocco's biggest metropolis.

 At every stop on this one week Morocco itinerary, you'll discover vibrant souks, magnificent mosques and mouthwatering cuisine while gaining an understanding of Morocco's diverse cultural tapestry.